Living With High Blood Pressure

 Blood pressure measures how hard blood pushes against the body’s artery walls.
 Arteries carry blood from the heart to other parts of the body.
 This pressure normally rises and falls throughout the day, but it can damage the heart and cause health problems if it stays high for a long time.

 Two aspects of blood pressure are measured: systolic and diastolic.
-Levels are categorized as follows:
+Here is a breakdown of the pressure levels:

 Normal: systolic less than 120 mmHg and diastolic less than 80 mmHg.